When Your Kid Wants To Go Vegan

 Since a vegan diet excludes all animal products, including meat, fish, poultry, eggs and dairy, parents are naturally concerned that their vegan children may not get the nutrients they need to stay at the top of their games.

-While that’s a reasonable concern, it’s important to note that a plant-based eating pattern is a top choice among health authorities, as referenced by the 2015-2020 Dietary Guidelines for Americans and the Academy of Nutrition and Dietetics, says Maria Conley, RDN, a functional nutritionist at Henry Ford Health System.
+While that’s a reasonable concern, it’s important to note that a plant-based eating pattern is a top choice among health authorities, as referenced by the 2015-2020 Dietary Guidelines for Americans and the Academy of Nutrition and Dietetics, says Maria Conley, a registered dietitian and functional medicine nutritionist at Henry Ford Health System.

 Supporting Vegan Kids